Cavapoo Hybrid Genetics

 The back-cross F1B Cavapoo is produced by crossing an F1 Cavapoo with a Poodle, or with a Cavalier King Charles Spaniel (this is called an F1B Reverse Cavapoo when an F1 Cavapoo is bred to a Cavalier).
 F1B Cavapoos that are the result of an F1 Cavapoo and Poodle parents will have a higher success rate for non-shedding, and are recommended for families with MODERATE to SEVERE allergies.
 Tighter curls are more predominant in this type of F1B Cavapoo, but looser curls and straighter coats more like the F1 do show up as well.
 Their appearance will lean more towards the Poodle features, but again, Cavalier features can be present.

-And for the F1B Reverse Cavapoo (which result from an F1 Cavapoo and Cavalier King Charles Spaniel parents) will have a near-Cavalier-like appearance with the Cavalier fur-type that is only suitable for families with ZERO to VERY MILD allergies, although the biggest benefit of an F1B Reverse Cavapoo is that they will look like a Cavalier but will retain the health benefits of being a hybrid mix.
+And for the F1B Reverse Cavapoo (which result from an F1 Cavapoo and Cavalier King Charles Spaniel parents) will be near-Cavalier-like in either appearance or temperament with fur type ranging from the Cavalier (more straight) that is only suitable for families with ZERO to VERY MILD allergies to wavy curls similar to the F1 Cavapoo that is suitable for families with MILD to SEMI-MODERATE allergies.
+The biggest benefit of an F1B Reverse Cavapoo is that some will look like a Cavalier King Charles Spaniel for the Cavalier lovers, but regardless of fur type all the puppies will have the Cavaliers amazing temperament and they will retain the health benefits of being a hybrid mix.

 F2 Cavapoo = F1 Cavapoo X F1 Cavapoo